West-Lane-Translator/wlt_content/content/pages/HDTV/HowTo.md

 ## Final Notes

-When you are ready to the meter, please ensure that the settings have been restored as mentioned above, the battery has been charged and everything has been put back in the case.
+When you are ready to return the meter, please ensure that the settings have been restored as mentioned above, the battery has been charged and everything has been put back in the case.

 If you have any problems with or questions about using the SS40 for checking for reception of WLT's channels, please [contact